vars1ty/HybridBar/README.md

 - Spacings;
 - Transparency (+ blur if your compositor supports it);
 - Custom CSS;
-- Custom update-frequency for dynamic widgets (ones with a `command` set)
+- Custom update-frequency for dynamic labels (ones with a `command` set) and CSS reloads;
+- `...` and more

 In other words, it's a simple Wayland status bar that does one thing: Display the stuff __you__ put onto it.
 Nothing more, nothing less, no over-engineered dogshit.
 ## I have no config
-If the AUR version for whatever reason didn't give you the example one, copy the example one from `examples/config.json` into `~/.config/HybridBar/`.
+If the AUR version for whatever reason didn't give you the example one, copy the example from `examples/config.json` into `~/.config/HybridBar/`.
 # Config Layout
 I'm assuming you are familiar with JSON.
 If you aren't, well too bad.
 ## Base